Museum of Ice Cream to open in Dempsey in August

-Announcing the launch on Monday (April 12), the museum said plans to open in Singapore have been three years in the making.
+Announcing the launch yesterday, the museum said plans to open in Singapore have been three years in the making.

 Welcoming the launch of the attraction, Mr Keith Tan, chief executive of Singapore Tourism Board (STB), said: "The opening of such innovative attractions adds vibrancy to our city, and underscores the tourism industry's confidence in Singapore's continuing appeal as a top travel destination."